 “The government totally overshot with the tariff,” de la Sota says.
 “Now they have a huge bill to pay — but where’s the technology, where’s the know-how, where’s the value?”[WUWT post drawing from Bloomberg article, “Spain’s Solar Deals on Edge of Bankruptcy as Subsidies Founder“]

 Consider the “seen and unseen” with Spain’s costly and tangled green energy policies.
 Media initially reports all the new solar projects and jobs around the country.
 Environmentalists tout the benefits of “free” green energy from the sun.
-But the costs turned out to be significantly higher the energy from newer and cleaner natural gas, coal, and nuclear sources.
+But the costs turned out to be significantly higher than energy from newer, cleaner natural gas, coal, and nuclear sources.

-China has embarked on a vastly larger solar power push, notes this 2015 MIT Technology Review article:
+China has embarked on a vastly larger solar power push, reports this 2015 MIT Technology Review article:

 In 2015, the country added more than 15 gigawatts of new solar capacity, surpassing Germany as the world’s largest solar power market.
 China now has 43.2 gigawatts of solar capacity, compared with 38.4 gigawatts in Germany and 27.8 in the United States. … Under its 13th Five Year Plan, China will nearly triple solar capacity by 2020, adding 15 to 20 gigawatts of solar capacity each year for the next five years

-Solar energy promoters and politicians have similar incentives at U.S. and E.U social promoters and politicians.
+Solar energy promoters and politicians have passed similar incentives for U.S. and E.U firms.
 Solar energy is “free” from the sun, once solar panels and infrastructure are installed.
 And China, unlike Spain, has the advantage of building its own solar panels.

 Chinese politicians have an additional incentive to invest big in solar: Chinese industry, especially state-owned factories–consume huge amounts of coal each year.
-Protectionists in the U.S. and E.U. are eager to combine with environmental groups to lobby for a carbon tax that would sound environmentally friendly but would hit Chinese manufacturers hardest.
+Protectionist associations in the U.S. and E.U. combine with environmental groups to lobby for a carbon tax that would sound environmentally friendly but hit Chinese manufacturers hardest.

-So Chinese official can cloak their coal-powered economy with the claim that they are investing more in green energy than any other country in the world.
-However, solar and wind power have difficulty competing with low-cost and clean natural gas power, and problems with China’s solar enthusiasms will likely grow.
+So Chinese official try to cloak their coal-powered economy by spending more in green energy than any country in the world.
+Solar and wind power, however, have difficulty competing with low-cost natural gas, and problems with China’s solar spending will likely grow.
 As the MIT Technology Review article notes: